-You just need to boil store-bought soba and eat it with a sweet dipping sauce made of mirin (Japanese cooking wine) and soy sauce.
+You just need to boil store-bought soba (a traditional Japanese noodle variety) and eat it with a sweet dipping sauce made of mirin (Japanese cooking wine) and soy sauce.

 And the best thing about zaru soba is it’s served totally chilled, which means no sweating, no blowing.
 Just leisurely pick a small amount of soba and dip it in the sauce.
 You can make some side dishes like fried shrimp, boiled vegetables, stir-fried ground meat, etc.

 This chanko nabe is the most suitable for when you are starving.
 Why is that?
 It’s because it is initially used to serve sumo wrestlers as a part of their training.
 Thus, this stew is packed with protein and vegetables but low in fat, helping sumos retain their form.

 While each sumo wrestler eats one stew pot at once, you can share this post with your family because, well, I doubt you can finish it by yourself.
 The main protein for chanko nabe is usually chicken, sometimes fish, or beef.

 Traditionally, Japanese people will eat this mochi soup for breakfast on the first day of the year.
 No one knows why, but this tradition has been repeated for years.

 Each Japanese region has its distinct recipes, but all share the same similarity: a small mochi in the soup.
 Some will grill it, while other places prefer it boiled.

 Aside from mochi, other ingredients in this soup are all yours.
 Common choices are chicken, boiled vegetables, meatballs, etc.

 Even Ones Without A Sweet Tooth Can Enjoy These Japanese Sweet Desserts